Pradeep7879/HelpFullNotes/README.md

  13. What is the difference between composer update and composer install..?

                   Developers should also always run composer.install anytime they switch Git branches, such as between a production and a staging branch.
                   The composer update command should only be used to update to new versions of libraries, and the composer.lock file should always be committed after running composer update

+              Finally, any time a developer adds a new dependency to the project, they need to commit both the composer.json file and the composer.lock file to Git.